 How do you convert RAW files to JPEG?

 To convert a RAW file to a JPEG image file, open your RAW file in your chosen editing software.
 From there, simply make a copy of the file, save, and export it as a new JPEG image file.
 You’ll then have two files — the original RAW file and the converted JPEG image.

 RAW files are the highest-quality files available for shooting and saving, as they contain the most detail.
 There’s no compression or conversion, which can lower the image quality and affect other types of raster files.
 However, this high quality means RAW files are usually a lot larger than alternative formats.

 Why should I shoot in RAW?

 You can capture a lot more detail if you shoot in RAW, since RAW files contain everything that passes through your camera’s image sensor.
-Enjoy a greater colour range and depth to create vibrant images.
-Starting with more detail gives you more control as you edit colours, contrast and brightness to create exactly the images you want.
+Enjoy a greater color range and depth to create vibrant images.
+Starting with more detail gives you more control as you edit colors, contrast, and brightness to create exactly the images you want.

 How do I send RAW files?

 Because RAW files are large and require editing software to open, it can be easiest to convert and send them as a JPEG or PNG image.
 However, you can transfer RAW files themselves.
 Most RAW files are too large to send over email, so using file-sharing services that allow for large transfers can be the best solution.